bilalislam/rabbitmq-retry-mechanism/mq-cluster/README.md

 public network : talk to machine each-other private network : just set the ip node in vmbox and use forward port and can access one ip by current machine by the way ; It need to public_network for rabbitmq cluster

+notes : how to set static ip on vagrant ?